NINAnor/ecRxiv_gjengroing_review/README.md

 The submission and publication of indicator documentation is also described in the numbered workflow below.

 1.  **Fork the main branch of this repository (repo)**.
-The main branch contains a lot of datafiles, but creating a fork does not cause create copies of the files themselves, and does not lead to higher data storage requiremnents.
+The main branch contains a lot of data files, but creating a fork does not cause create copies of the files themselves, and does not lead to higher data storage requirements.
 2.  **Make a partial clone your forked repo**.
-Although it is possible to edit the files in your fork directly through GitHub in the web browser, most users will prefer to make a local copy of the repo and edit files in a seperate software, such as RStudio.
-To avoid copying all the data files and git history for all the other indicators on ecRxiv, we highly recomend making a partial clone, and not a full (normal) clone.
+Although it is possible to edit the files in your fork directly through GitHub in the web browser, most users will prefer to make a local copy of the repo and edit files in a separate software, such as RStudio.
+To avoid copying all the data files and git history for all the other indicators on ecRxiv, we highly recommend making a partial clone, and not a full (normal) clone.
 To do this you need to talk to git via the command line (don't be scared!).
 As a general solution, open the folder where you want to clone the repo into, right click, and open Git Bash.
 Alternatively, if working in RStudio, you can write directly in the terminal window:

   `git clone --filter=blob:none --no-checkout https://github.com/<USER>/<REPO>`

 This clones just the .git folder, but does not copy down any bigger data files from the web.
 Now you can choose which directories (folders) you want to clone.
 This is called sparse checkout.
-First, move working directory one folder up.
+First, move working directory one folder up:

 `cd <REPO>`

-Then intiate sparse checkout based on the root folder
+Then initiate sparse checkout based on the root folder:

 `git sparse-checkout init --cone`

-Checkout root folder (downloads blobs(files) as well, some of which you'll need)
+Checkout root folder (downloads blobs (files), some of which you'll need):
 `git checkout <BRANCH NAME>`

 BRANCH NAME is likely to be `main` in the above.
-Now, spesify additional folders to download
+Now, specify additional folders to download:

 `git sparse-checkout set <dir1>/<dir2>`

-If you are starting to work on a new indicator (not opdating an existing indicator), dir1 should be `Indicators` and dir2 should be `Template folder`
+If you are starting to work on a new indicator (not updating an existing indicator), dir1 should be `indicators` and dir2 should be `template`

-3. Copy the `Template folder` folder and name the new folder, and files and folders inside it, according to our [naming convention](#naming-convention).
-Make sure not to simply rename `Templatye folder` - make a real copy.
+3. Copy the `template` folder and name the new folder, and files and folders inside it, according to our [naming convention](#naming-convention).
+Make sure not to simply rename the `template` folder - make a real copy.
 4. Document your indicator using the templates provided.
-Smaller data files can be storred in the `data/` folder.
-Fill in `metadata.xlsx` (dont rename this file as it is automatically read and used to populate tables in the quarto file).
-Keep your forked repo up to date with your work by rutinely pushig your changes.
+Smaller data files can be stored in the `data/` folder.
+Fill in `metadata.xlsx` (don't rename this file as it is automatically read and used to populate tables in the quarto file).
+Keep your forked repo up to date with your work by routinely pushig your changes.
 5. Render the quarto file to html
 6. Do a pull request (PR) from your forked repo to the `main` branch in this repo.
 7. Administrators of this repo will check that the submission (the PR) is done properly and that all files have been named in the correct way.
 If you have submitted data and code, this review will also include checking that the code is able to locate the data and run, and that proper code annotation is provided.
 Revise the PR until it reached the requirements set by the administrators.